Chart Color Schemes

 Residential development activity is lower than average in Brinsmead according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Brinsmead has experienced around 9 dwellings receiving development approval each year over the past 5 financial years ending June 2025.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Brinsmead has experienced around 9 dwellings receiving development approval each year over the past five financial years ending June 2025.
 This totals an estimated 46 homes.
-So far in FY-26 (ending June 2026), 7 approvals have been recorded.
-With an average of 2 people moving to the area per new home constructed over these years, indicating healthy demand that supports property values, new homes are being built at an average expected construction cost value of $412,000, reflecting more affordable housing options compared to regional norms.
+So far in the financial year 2025-26, 7 approvals have been recorded.
+With an average of 2 people moving to the area per new home constructed over the past five financial years, from FY-21 to FY-25, indicating healthy demand that should support property values, new homes are being built at an average expected construction cost value of $412,000.

-Also, $95,000 in commercial approvals have been registered this financial year, suggesting a predominantly residential focus.
-When measured against the Rest of Qld, Brinsmead has significantly less development activity (78.0% below regional average per person).
+There have also been $2.0 million in commercial approvals this financial year, demonstrating the area's residential nature.
+When measured against Rest of Qld, Brinsmead has significantly less development activity, 78.0% below regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing dwellings, though building activity has accelerated in recent years.
 This is also below average nationally, reflecting the area's maturity and pointing to possible planning constraints.
 Further, new construction has been completely comprised of standalone homes, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.

 With around 356 people per dwelling approval, Brinsmead shows a developed market.
 Future projections show Brinsmead adding 193 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.